pavelgordon/pavelgordon/README.md

-### Hello, Ciao, Privet! 👋
+### Hello! 👋

 My name is Pavel Gordon - backend software engineer(Java/Kotlin/Go).

 About me:
-- 🔭 I’m currently working in MessageBird - CPaaS, located in Amsterdam.
+- 🔭 I’m currently working in Spotify, located in Stockholm.
 - 🌍 I speak English, Russian, a bit Italian and a little bit German.
+Ciao!
 - 💬 My hobbies are learning languages, playing chess and building smart home
 - 📫 How to reach me:
   - https://twitter.com/PavelGordon